za3k/blog/posts-md/archiving-github.md

 wordpress_id: 41
 wordpress_slug: archiving-github
 ---
-[GitHub-Backup][1] is a small project to archive github repos to a local computer.
+[GitHub-Backup](https://github.com/clockfort/GitHub-Backup "GitHub-Backup") is a small project to archive github repos to a local computer.
 It advertises that one reason to use it is

 > You are paranoid tinfoil-hat wearer who needs to back up everything in triplicate on a variety of outdated tape media.